Sète, France Port Guide

 What to Pack

-- Light, breathable clothing for warm weather.
+- Lightweight clothing for warm weather.

 - Comfortable walking shoes for exploring the town.

-- Sunscreen and a hat to protect against the sun.
+- Sunscreen and a hat for sun protection.

-- A light jacket for cooler evenings by the coast.
+- A light jacket for cooler evenings.

 - A reusable water bottle to stay hydrated.